awolverp/cachebox/README.md

 * * *

 ### `is_cached` (📦 function)
-Checks that a function/method is cached by cachebox or not.
+Checks whether a function/method is cached by cachebox or not.

 **Parameters:**
 - `func`: The function/method to check.